 It's important to make sure you choose the correct packaging for your products.
 If a package is damaged due to mistakes made on your end, some insurance companies will not cover any costs.
 Most packaging decisions are common sense, but when dealing with freight, it gets a little tricky.
-This excellent blog from Marine Insight goes over the vast variety of freight containers available and the pros and cons of each.

 Lastly, pay attention to your labels.
 Shipping labels punch the ticket to where your product needs to go, so double check before they're on your carrier's truck.

 Shipping problems can cut into your profit margin if you're not negotiating prices.
 Develop a relationship with your carrier.
 Discuss saving money by changing routes or increasing the size or frequency of loads.
 Your carrier wants your business, and they'll work with you constructively to keep it.

 Once a package is out of your or your supplier’s hands, it’s hard to know what's happening.
 With modern technology, there are ways you can cut down on the mystery and have a better idea of not only the whereabouts of your merchandise but also its condition.
 Always get tracking updates on your packages to keep track of progress and timing.
 The customer can receive these notifications as well.

 Of course, due to computer mistakes and good old-fashioned human error, tracking numbers can be mislabeled or entered improperly, and even if one digit is off, it can cause severe problems to your product.
 That is why third-party insurance comes in handy, as well as consistent communication with the customer: the sooner you catch the error and rectify it, the better.

 Avoid Shipping Problems with Third-Party Insurance